How to stream activity logs to an event hub

 Once you have the Azure event hub ready, navigate to the SIEM tool you want to integrate with the activity logs.
 You'll finish the process in the SIEM tool.

 We currently support Splunk, SumoLogic, and ArcSight.
-Select a tab below to get started.
+Select a tab to get started.
 Refer to the tool's documentation.

 To use this feature, you need the Splunk Add-on for Microsoft Cloud Services.